Euphonious-Pidgeon/Final-Flashcard-App-With-Animations/README.md

 Final flashcard app with flipping animation upon pressing the flashcard and sliding animation upon pressing the buttons.
 Images are also added onto the app's icon, launchboard, and the buttons.

 ### App Walk-though
-full walkthrough since content length is exceeded on github: https://recordit.co/Pmz4d4Dx8v
+full walk-through since content length is exceeded on github: https://recordit.co/Pmz4d4Dx8v

-walkthgough for only required steps:
+Walk-through for only required steps:

 <img src="http://g.recordit.co/qgudjAARQW.gif" width=200><br>